leeseju/leeseju.github.io/_posts/2025-04-14-vertical-restraints.md

 ---

 Thanks for reading.
-This post is based on
+This post is based on a recent podcast script I wrote.